 - Other severe losses such as pain and suffering or a disability

-DUI accidents are different than most other types of car accidents because there is an additional type of damages you may be eligible for.
-These damages, known as “punitive damages” can be very substantial.
+DUI accidents are different from most other types of car accidents because there is an additional type of recoverable damages you may be eligible for.
+These “punitive damages” can be very substantial.
 Punitive damages help you rebuild your life, but their main purpose is to punish the drunk driver for making poor choices that endanger the lives of others.